 All academic staff should have office hours or timetables posted on their on-line personal profile and/or on their office doors.
-The most convenient way of contacting any staff member is by email (you can find them by going to the University's Home page and searching under

-'people').
-You should arrange a regular schedule of monthly meetings with your supervisor, ideally at the beginning of each term.
-If you find you are having trouble contacting a member of staff, then please contact your research convenor, the REC team lpsec@sussex.ac.uk or the LPS School Office lpsec@sussex.ac.uk
+The most convenient way of contacting any staff member is by email (you can find them by going to the University's Home page and searching under 'people').
+You should arrange a regular schedule of monthly meetings with your supervisor at the beginning of each term.
+If you find you are having trouble contacting a member of staff, then please contact your research convenor, the REC team lpsrec@sussex.ac.uk or the LPS School Office lps@sussex.ac.uk the University's policy for monitoring research student attendance.
+You will be given details of how and when to do this during induction and/or at your first supervision session.

 Research students are required to maintain an electronic log of monthly supervision meetings or significant meetings on Sussex Direct.
-This is required to comply with the University's policy for monitoring research student attendance.
-You will be given details of how and when to do this during induction and/or at your first supervision session.
+This is required to comply with